-Notwithstanding the operating loss for the year of \$184 and net current liabilities if \$80,905, the director believes that the going concern basis is appropriate for the preparation and presentation of the financial statements as the Company has sufficient cash or access to cash to continue to operate for the foreseeable future and expects to deliver profits in the future.
-Further, the Company is confident of being able to raise additional funds through an IPO, and other borrowings.
+Notwithstanding the net current liabilities of \$64,032, the director believes that the going concern basis is appropriate for the preparation and presentation of the financial statements as the Company has sufficient cash or access to cash to continue to operate for the foreseeable future and expects to deliver profits in the future.
+Further, the Company is confident of being able to raise additional funds through an IPO, or other borrowings.